Not everyone is “clapping” for Medium’s new plan to save media

 In short, Robinson fears that by letting an algorithm, which is predicated on popularity, dictate content’s worth, it creates the conditions that helped fake news run rampant.

-Medium is trying to create a new system for the media business, one that rewards content creators for their work not at the whims of the fluctuating digital ad space.
+Medium is trying to create a new system for the media business, one that rewards content creators for their work and isn’t at the whims of the fluctuating digital ad space.
 But, as Robinson fears, this model could create some of the same old problems.